frouioui/tagenal/docs/index.md

 Once the quick start is over, we will have a fully setup application using distributed database systems.

+## Generate sample data

+The documentation and script to generate the sample data can be found [here](https://github.com/frouioui/tagenal/tree/master/scripts/gen).

 ## Architecture

 <img src="./Tagenal k8s.png">